section-engineering-education/engineering-education/articles/implementing-firebase-in-flutter/index.md

 ![package name](/engineering-educationimplementing-firebase-in-flutter/package-name.png)

-Download the generated `google-services.json` file and paste it into the `app` folder
+Download the `google-services.json` file and paste it into the `android/app` folder

 ![paste json](/engineering-educationimplementing-firebase-in-flutter/paste-json.png)